fzxu/tumblrwks/README.md

 ```

-### If want to post that requires OAuth, Need to specify more parameters.
+### Want to post blog?
+Need to specify more parameters!

 ``` javascript
 var Tumblr = require('tumblrwks');